 - Emission Test Point - this test point is used to confirm the tube is performing properly at a high emission point.
 In order to test this, we use a low plate voltage and a grid voltage closer to zero for the tube.
 We then check the resulting plate current to make sure it is within range (represented by the bars above and below the test point).
 If this plate current value is out of range, we reject the tube for performing poorly under high emissions.
 This test is not performed on traditional matching systems.

 - Transconductance Point - this test point is used to gather a plate current which can be later used to calculate transconductance for matching purposes.
-This plate current is measured at the same plate voltage value as the control point, but at a more negative voltage value.
+This plate current is measured at the same plate voltage value as control point 1, but at a more negative voltage value.
 If the current falls out of the expected range, the tube is rejected.
+This point can be thought of as "Control Point 4", but we specifically use it to test transconductance.
 See "Matching the Tubes" below for more information on transconductance.